.jpeg)

 Financial viability hinges on capital costs, operating expenses, and market dynamics.
 Tracking these factors guides investment decisions and project sizing.

-Large central facilities benefit from economies of scale but require hydrogen transport infrastructure.
-Small-scale on-site electrolysers avoid transport but pay slightly higher per-kilowatt costs.
+Large central facilities benefit from economies of scale but require hydrogen transportation and storage infrastructure.
+Small-scale distributed hydrogen production facilities and electrolysers avoid transport but pay slightly higher per-kilowatt costs.
 Choosing between the two depends on end-use location, infrastructure availability, and project financing models.

 Power supply drives 60 to 70 percent of operating expenses.
 Operators negotiate time-of-use rates or tap dedicated renewable projects for lower prices.
 Water treatment, maintenance, and stack replacements make up the remainder of total operating costs.
 AEM systems offer lower OPEX because they can use nickel instead of expensive materials required for PEM electrolysers.